mightyZap1/e-Manual/docs/en/actuator/Mini17Lf/Manual/17Lf_Manual.md

 | Parameter          | Description              | Range     |
 | ------------------ | ------------------------ | --------- |
 | Indirect Address N | User indirect addressing | 0 ⁓ 65535 |

 Normally, when changing the data of parameters in separated addresses, each parameter must be communicated respectively and  in this case, communication time becomes longer.

 On the other hand, consecutive addresses improves communication efficiency allowing data to be applied in one communication packet.

 Therefore, Indirect Address and Indirect Data can be used to set parameters that are separated from each other as consecutive addresses to improve speed of communication.
 - Consecutively set the parameters  in the Indirect address to be set to consecutive addresses.
 - Set a specific parameter address in the Indirect address and read or write data from the Indirect data.

-[Example]
+>[!info]Example
-- Set the parameter which wants to use in the Indirect address by referring to the data map.
+> - Set the parameter which wants to use in the Indirect address by referring to the data map.
 At this time, it is recommended to set the writing and reading parameters separately by grouping them.
 (See the picture below.
 Red line: for writing, blue line: for reading)
-- Once the Indirect Address setting is complete, in actual use, if user writes and reads the data in the Indirect Data parameter, user is able to obtain the same results as reading and writing the value of the Original Parameter Data.
+> - Once the Indirect Address setting is complete, in actual use, if user writes and reads the data in the Indirect Data parameter, user is able to obtain the same results as reading and writing the value of the Original Parameter Data.

 >[!tip] TIP
 >Indirect Address setting can be done easily in Total Manager software.
 >Frequently used parameters are added as options in the Select Box.
 For unregistered addresses, please write and save them directly in the Test Box next to the Select Box where you selected the 'User Input' Option.

 >![indirectAddrss](./img/indirectAddrss.gif)

 ### 2.4.18 Extended I/O Control